 Lessee The related Lessee is a Person other than MBFS USA, any Affiliate thereof or a Governmental Authority and, at the time of origination of the 201[__]-[__] Lease, based on information provided by the Lessee, the Lessee is located in and has a billing address within a State.

-By Tenant Tenant shall not make any alterations to or modifications of the Premises or construct any improvements to or within the Premises without Landlord's prior written approval, and then not until Landlord shall have first approved, in writing, the plans and specifications therefore, which approval shall not be unreasonably withheld.
-All such modifications, alterations or improvements, once so approved, shall be made, constructed or installed by Tenant at Tenant's expense, using a licensed contractor first approved by Landlord, in substantial compliance with the Landlord-approved plans and specifications therefore.
-All work undertaken by Tenant shall be done in accordance with all Laws and in a good and workmanlike manner using new materials of good quality that match or complement the original improvements existing as of the Commencement Date.
-Tenant shall not commence the making of any such modifications or alterations or the construction of any such improvements until (i) all required governmental approvals and permits shall have been obtained, (ii) all requirements regarding insurance imposed by this Lease have been satisfied, and (iii) Tenant shall have given Landlord at least five (5) business days prior written notice of its intention to commence such work so that Landlord may post and file notices of non-responsibility.
-In no event shall Tenant make any modifications, alterations or improvements to the Common Areas or any areas outside of the Premises.
-As used in this Article, the term "modifications, alterations and/or improvements" shall include, without limitation, the installation of additional electrical outlets; overhead lighting fixtures, drains, sinks, partitions, doorways, or the like.
-Tenant shall pay Landlord's reasonable costs to inspect the construction of Tenant's alterations or modifications and to have Landlord's architect revise Landlord's drawings to show the work performed by Tenant.
-Notwithstanding the foregoing, Tenant may construct non-structural alterations without Landlord's prior approval, if the cost of any such project does not exceed Twenty-Five Thousand Dollars ($25,000); provided, however, that as to any such non-structural alterations, Landlord reserves the right to require Tenant to remove such alterations prior to the expiration or earlier termination of this Lease by giving written notice of such required removal to Tenant at least thirty (30) days prior to the expiration or earlier termination of this Lease; provided, however, if Tenant submits to Landlord a written notice of such alteration that clearly requests Landlord's determination as to whether any such alteration must be removed and states in the text that such notice constitutes as "Alternation Notice" pursuant to Section 6.1 of this Lease (an "Alteration Notice"), then Landlord shall not be entitled to require removal of such alteration unless it notifies Tenant in writing of such requirement within fifteen (15) days following delivery of such Alteration Notice.
+By Tenant Tenant shall not make any alterations to or modifications of the Leased Premises or construct any improvements to or within the Leased Premises without Landlord’s prior written approval, and then not until Landlord shall have first approved, in writing, the plans and specifications therefore, which approval shall not be unreasonably withheld.
+Notwithstanding the foregoing, Tenant shall be permitted to make alterations following not less than ten (10) business days notice to Landlord, but without Landlord’s prior approval, to the extent any such alteration is merely cosmetic in nature (i.e., re-painting and re-carpeting) and together with all other such alterations in any calendar year costs less than $20,000, and provided that such alteration does not (a) affect the exterior of the Building, (b) affect the structure of the Building or the systems and equipment of the Building, and/or (c) interfere with Building services or the use of the Property or the Building by other tenants or occupants.
+All such modifications, alterations or improvements, once so approved, shall be made, constructed or installed by Tenant at Tenant’s expense, using a licensed contractor first approved by Landlord, in substantial compliance with the Landlord-approved plans and specifications therefore.
+All work undertaken by Tenant shall be done in accordance with all Laws and in a good and workmanlike manner using new materials of good quality that match or complement the original improvements existing as of the Lease Commencement Date.
+Tenant shall not commence the making of any such modifications or alterations or the construction of any such improvements until (i) all required governmental approvals and permits shall have been obtained, (ii) all requirements regarding insurance imposed by this Lease have been satisfied, (iii) Tenant shall have given Landlord at least five business days prior written notice of its intention to commence such work so that Landlord may post and file notices of non-responsibility, and (iv) if requested by Landlord, Tenant shall have obtained contingent liability and broad form builder’s risk insurance in an amount satisfactory to Landlord to cover any perils relating to the proposed work not covered by insurance carried by Tenant pursuant to Article 9.
+In no event shall Tenant make any modifications, alterations or improvements to the Common Areas or any areas outside of the Leased Premises.
+As used in this Article, the term “modifications, alterations and/or improvements” shall include, without limitation, the installation of additional electrical outlets, overhead lighting fixtures, drains, sinks, partitions, doorways, or the like.
+If Landlord reserves the right to require Tenant to remove any alterations or modifications at the end of the Lease Term, and the cost of such removal and restoration together with the cost of removal and restoration of all other alterations and modifications which Landlord may require Tenant to remove exceeds $25,000.00, then as a condition to granting its consent, Landlord may require Tenant to increase the amount of its Security Deposit hereunder to cover such costs to the extent they exceed $25,000.00.
+Tenant shall pay Landlord’s reasonable costs to inspect the construction of Tenant’s alterations or modifications and to have Landlord’s architect revise Landlord’s drawings to show the work performed by Tenant.